 3D printing is a massively disruptive technology.
 Sure, one can print a gun with this technology but one can build a gun if one really wants to from materials at a hardware store.
 “Zip guns” which are made from everyday industrial materials have been around since the gun was invented.
-But there is a much bigger issue in play here.

 Government representatives from around the world gathered last week in Dubai to chart the future course of the Internet.
 They voted to kill it as we now know it.